Create Records

 data: An object or array of objects, each a flat record (no nested objects/arrays) -

-options(optional): Configuration options for record creation:suggestTypes(boolean, default:true): When true, automatically infers data types for propertiescastNumberArraysToVectors(boolean, default:false): When true, converts numeric arrays to vector typeconvertNumericValuesToNumbers(boolean, default:false): When true, converts string numbers to number typecapitalizeLabels(bool): When true, converts all labels to uppercaserelationshipType(str): Default relationship type between nodesreturnResult(bool, default:false): When true, returns imported records in response- Throws if any record contains nested objects/arrays.
+options(optional): Configuration options for record creation:suggestTypes(boolean, default:true): Automatically infers data types for properties.
+Set tofalseto disable type inferencecastNumberArraysToVectors(boolean, default:false): When true, converts numeric arrays to vector typeconvertNumericValuesToNumbers(boolean, default:false): When true, converts string numbers to number typecapitalizeLabels(bool): When true, converts all labels to uppercaserelationshipType(str): Default relationship type between nodesreturnResult(bool, default:false): When true, returns imported records in response- Throws if any record contains nested objects/arrays.
 Use

 records.importJsonfor that.